OliverDaviesCodes/Yoga-Studio/README.md

 ## Booking Page Features

-*  Menu Button - designed to create a drop down menu with a selection of access pages for ux design
-*  Logo designed to be visually aesthetic an interest people in the name of the studio well creating a constant visual reminder through-out the website
+*  Background image is cool and corresponds to the sites modern colouring creating a sense of peace and ease
 *  Heading and page introduction focused on identifying user location
-*  description and form related to the contact us section hoping for users to contact the owners easily through the outputted form
+*  description and form related to the booking section hoping for users to contact the owners easily through the outputted form with various options and choices for bookings.
 *  Footer

+## Footer

+* The footer section includes links to the relevant social media sites (These sites dont exist but for references they are here) for Zen Studio.
+The links will open to a new tab to allow easy navigation for the user.
+* The footer is valuable as it encourages connection through social media and further navigation of the site at the end of the page

 #

+## Design

 ## Features left to implement